gh123man/Android-UIM/README.md

 #Android User Interface Markup (UIM)

 UIM enables developers to build android apps with dynamic user interfaces.
-UIs are generated with JSON objects passed as strings.
+UIs are generated with JSON objects.

 ##Features
+ - Build UIs in real time
+ - Capture events in a global event handler
+ - Support for many android UI APIs.
+(More coming soon)
+ - Package views together in an event (more on this in Handling Events)

+##TODO
  - Add more View property support
  - Add more native views (and their events)
- - Support for many android UI APIs.
-(More coming soon)

 ##Usage
-    More documentation coming soon
+ 1. Implement `IuimEvents`
+ 2. Construct a `UiAssembler`
+ 3. call `UiAssembler.parseAndApplyView()` when you are ready to build the UI and set up event handlers. `.parseAndApplyView()` will automatically add the new view to the parent you supplied in the constructor.

 ##Handling Events
     More documentation coming soon

-##TODO
- - Build UIs in real time
- - capture events in a global event handler

 ##Example